-If all of the debentures are sold, we expect to receive up to approximately \$229 million of net proceeds from this offering after paying estimated offering and related expenses and after paying our estimated average selling and wholesale commissions, dealer manager fees, accountable and non-accountable expense allowances.
-The estimated commissions, dealer manager fees, accountable and non-accountable expense allowances and wholesale commission expenses of our selling group members aggregate to approximately \$20 million based on expected average selling commissions of \$12.5 million (5.00%), dealer manager fees of \$2.5 million (1.00%), accountable and non-accountable expenses of \$3.25 million (1.30%), and wholesale commissions of \$1.75 million (0.70%), assuming the sale of all of the debentures.
-In addition, we expect that our offering expenses, consisting of legal, accounting, printing, mailing, registration, qualification and associated securities offering filing costs and expenses, will aggregate to approximately \$1,000,000.

-As explained elsewhere in this prospectus, the maximum amount of commissions, fees and allowances payable to FINRA selling members is 8.00% of the aggregate principal amount of debentures sold.
-Therefore, if all of the debentures were sold and the maximum commissions, fees and allowances were paid, we estimate that the net proceeds to us, after paying our estimated offering and related expenses, would be approximately \$229.75 million.
+If all of the debentures are sold, we expect to receive up to approximately \$223 million of net proceeds from this offering after paying estimated offering and related expenses and after paying our estimated average selling commissions, dealer manager fees, non-accountable expense allowances, wholesale commissions and the accountable due diligence expenses of our selling group members.
+The estimated average commissions, dealer manager fees, non-accountable expense allowances and wholesale commission expenses of our selling group members aggregate to approximately \$19.50 million based on expected average selling commissions of \$12.5 million (5.00%), dealer manager fees of \$2.5 million (1.00%), and wholesale commissions of \$2.0 million (0.80%), assuming the sale of all of the debentures.
+We may incur additional accountable due diligence expenses of \$3.75 million (1.50%) and accountable offering and related expenses of \$3.75 million, assuming the sale of all of the debentures.
+As explained elsewhere in this prospectus, the maximum amount of commissions, fees and allowances and offering expenses is limited to 13.00% of the amount of debentures sold.
+Therefore, if all of the debentures were sold and the maximum commissions, fees and allowances were paid, we estimate that the net proceeds to us, after paying estimated offering and related expenses of \$3.375 million, would be approximately \$217.5 million.
 However, because we do not know the total principal amount of debentures that will be ultimately sold, we are unable to accurately forecast the total net proceeds that will be generated by this offering.
 For more information about dealer manager fees, selling commissions, non-accountable expense allowances and accountable due diligence expenses payable to our selling group in connection with the sale of debentures, as well as our own offering and related expenses, please see "Plan of Distribution."